ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 Creates a secret group that you can use to organize secrets and control who on your team has access to them.

-A successful `POST /api/v1/secret_groups` request returns the ID value of the secret group, along with other  metadata.
+A successful request returns the ID value of the secret group, along with other metadata.
 To learn more about  secret groups, check out the [docs](/docs/secrets-manager?topic=secrets-manager-secret-groups).

 ```sh
 ibmcloud secrets-manager secret-group-create --metadata METADATA --resources RESOURCES